Donald Trump, Xi Jinping 'agree' Iran cannot control Strait of Hormuz, but there's a catch

 However, a confidential US intelligence report has now claimed yet another reason for China's reluctance to engage with Iran on stronger terms.

-The report, which uses a DIME (diplomatic, informational, military and economic) framework to assess Beijing's responses to the war since it began on February 28, has said that China is using the war in Iran to maximise its advantage over the US, a Washington Post article said, citing two US officials in the know.
+The report, which uses a DIME (diplomatic, informational, military and economic) framework to assess Beijing's response, has said that China is using the war in Iran to maximise its advantage over the US, a Washington Post article said.

-“The war in Iran is massively improving China’s geopolitical position,” said Jacob Stokes, a senior fellow at the Center for a New American Security, in the report.
+“On balance, the war in Iran is massively improving China’s geopolitical position,” said Jacob Stokes, a senior fellow at the Center for a New American Security in the report.